 3. Ethanol Extraction

-When using dried plant material, it is important to shake the tincture jar every day in order to keep the menstruum uniformly distributed and in contact with the mushrooms for maximum extraction of constituents.
+When using dried mushroom material, it is important to shake the tincture jar every day in order to keep the menstruum uniformly distributed and in contact with the mushrooms for maximum extraction of constituents.

-If the tincture is made first, it should be pressed, bottled, and kept in a cool dark location where it will be stable and won’t degrade.
+Once the tincture is finished, it should be pressed, bottled, and kept in a cool, dark location where it will be stable and won’t degrade.

-If the decoction is made first and strained, it should be kept in the refrigerator while the tincture is steeping.
-Stephen Buhner (2012) offers a third variation, a combination method which recommends adding high-proof alcohol to the cooled decoction, which still contains the mushroom marc and should sit for 2 weeks.
+Stephen Buhner (2012) offers a third variation, a combination method which recommends adding high-proof alcohol to the cooled decoction, which still contains the mushroom marc and letting it macerate for 2 weeks.

-The word decoction refers to the slow boiling of plant material—usually woody roots, stems, barks, and seeds—over a long period of time.
+The word decoction refers to the slow simmering of plant material—usually woody roots, stems, barks, and seeds—over a long period of time.

 Hobbs (1996) indicates he makes a double extraction by decocting the marc pressed from the tincture in a 1:5 marc/spring water ratio, simmering for 1 hour, pressing and composting the decocted marc, and then simmering the water extract further until it has evaporated to 1/5 of its original volume.